marioalmonte/accessitrans-aria/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 0.1.0 =
+This update improves the accessibility of the plugin's configuration page with better semantic structure, ARIA landmarks, and screen reader support.

 = 0.0.0 =
 This update includes a name change to "AccessiTrans - ARIA Translator for WPML & Elementor" and maintains compatibility with existing translations.